 Today we will leave Brasov for Sibiu.
 Before arriving in Sibiu we will visit 3 UNESCO places: 2 fortified churches and a medieval citadel.
 The first fortified church is just a few minutes from Brasov, at Prejmer.
 It has solid walls and enough rooms inside for every family from the village.
 Here they were finding shelter during the Turkish or other foreign raids.
-The fortress has inside even a school, a sign that centuries ago, wars or invasion weren’t an excuse to stop going to school.
+The fortress has inside even a school, a sign that centuries ago, wars or invasions weren’t an excuse to stop going to school.

 Inside lies also the beautiful church, raised by the Teutonic Knights in the 13th century.

 Then we will go to Sighisoara, where we will visit the beautiful medieval citadel, one of the seven Saxon towns in Transylvania.
 Seeing the massive medieval walls strengthened with imposing defence towers, narrow cobbled streets and colourful houses is like stepping back in time.
 Sighisoara is also the birthplace of Vlad the Impaler, the historical personage who inspired the Irish writer Bram Stoker to create the vampire count Dracula.

 After leaving Sighisoara, we will head to Biertan, to visit the fortified church.
 Raised in the 16th century, in the late gothic style, the church is part of one of the most complex defence systems in rural Transylvania: 3 layers of defence walls, bastions, towers.
 Inside the church, the visitors can admire the largest polyptych altar in Transylvania and an interesting collection of Turkish carpets and guilds flags.
 Moreover, the lock of the sacristy door, made in 1515 is an example of the local locksmiths’ craftsmanship, securing the door to the wall in 15 points.